Remembering The Time Mexico Beat The U.S. In One Of The Biggest Upsets In Women’s Soccer History

 The U.S., it is important to note, had also been on a wildly hot streak up until that point.
 It had gone unbeaten in all 19 games played in Concacaf qualifying history.
 The loss to Mexico was just the second defeat in 60 matches under then-coach Pia Sundhage and the first in well over two years (the last had been in the opening game of the 2008 Olympics).

 The loss was a disaster in itself for the U.S. but also had significant, immediate implications.
 Now, the USWNT had to not only win its third-place match against Costa Rica three days later, but also had to beat Italy in a two-legged playoff in order to ensure its spot in Germany that upcoming summer.
 The U.S. did scrape by with two 1-0 wins against the Italians.
 It was just seconds away from suffering another embarrassment to a major underdog again had it not been for a 21-year-old super sub by the name of Alex Morgan saving the day in the 94th minute.

-On Thursday, the two teams will face off yet again in the Group A opener of the Concacaf tournament.
 Just as it is on the men’s side, this fixture is inherently a rivalry — fueled by the countries’ close geographic proximity, the current and historical socio-political climate and the headlines surrounding players’ allegiances.
 Soccer-wise, though, it has not exactly been a tightly contested grudge match over time.

-Eight years later and a U.S. loss to Mexico would still be considered a major upset.
+Ten years later and a U.S. loss to Mexico would still be considered a major upset.
 The Mexicans can take pride and confidence in knowing that if it has been done before, it can be done again.
 Now too with top players plying their trade in the NWSL and the new Liga MX Femenil, Mexico very well might have the weapons to topple Goliath once more.